Kevin Eubanks

 Kevin Tyrone Eubanks (born November 15, 1957) is an American jazz and fusion guitarist and composer.
-He was the leader of The Tonight Show Band with host Jay Leno from 1995 to 2010.
-He also led the Primetime Band on the short lived The Jay Leno Show.
+He was the leader of The Tonight Show Band with host Jay Leno from 1995 to its original conclusion in 2009, and briefly again from March to May 2010 when the program was revived.
+He also led the Primetime Band on the short-lived The Jay Leno Show in between from September 2009 to February 2010.

 Early life and education

 Eubanks was born into a musical family.
-His older brother, Robin Eubanks, is a trombonist, and his younger brother Duane Eubanks is a trumpeter.
+His older brother, Robin Eubanks, is a trombonist, and his younger brothers Duane Eubanks is a trumpeter and Shane Eubanks is a DJ.
 As an elementary school student, Eubanks was trained in violin, trumpet, and piano at the Settlement Music School (in Philadelphia).
 He later attended Berklee College of Music (in Boston, Massachusetts).

 Personal life

+Eubanks grew up in Philadelphia in a notable jazz family.
+His mother, Vera, was a public-school music teacher and played the Hammond organ for their local church.
+His uncles were Ray Bryant and Tommy Bryant, both known musicians.
+Eubanks was exposed at a young age to gospel music.
+Eubanks is married to Gabrielle Cadet-Eubanks, with whom he has two children.
+He currently lives in New York.
 Eubanks is a pescetarian and maintains a diet of fresh fruits, vegetables, grains, egg whites, and fish.

 Career

 After Eubanks moved to New York, he began performing with noted jazzmen such as Art Blakey (1980–81), Roy Haynes, Slide Hampton and Sam Rivers.
-Like his brother Robin, he has played on record with double bassist Dave Holland.
+Like his brother Robin, Eubanks has played on record with double bassist Dave Holland.

 In 1983, while continuing to perform with others, he formed his own quartet, playing gigs in Jordan, Pakistan, and India on a tour sponsored by the U.S. State Department.

 In 2020, Eubanks appeared as a guest on the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show.
 In the fall of 2021, Eubanks returned to working with Leno, as a sidekick on a revival of the TV game show You Bet Your Life.